 The first time I properly looked at him, after the traditional kiss and the wedding, was when we were in his over-prized humongous black shiny limousine, on the way to his penthouse-or dare I say, my new home.
 He was tall, 6’4’’, towering over my 5’7’’ with his very muscular physique.
 His skin was slightly tanned.
 His personality depicted his aristocratic upbringing.
 He had dark hair, covering his forehead, and eyes like, deep onyx pools, which had me drowning the moment I stared into them.
 Wait.
 What?

 He smirked, having caught me staring-checking him out.
 I flushed a bright shade of red, contrasting with my pale white dress.
 “I apologize”, I managed to squeak out, under his unwavering gaze, “I didn’t realize that I had been staring at you.”
 “It’s alright.
 I tend to have that effect on people.”
 His husky voice resounded.
 Embarrassment changing to anger and I huffed.
 Arrogant jerk.
 His smirk doubled.
 Definitely not love at first sight.

 We didn’t consummate our marriage the same night, though we did sleep in the same bed.
 While I was mad at his cockiness, the lightness of my night gown compared to my heavy wedding dress, combined with the inviting warmth of his bed, after a very long day, made me forget whatever resentment I had against him.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Barring_RyleeWrite a Review